The author visits Azerbaijan and finds the good side of exploding oil prices

 Many of the environmental tragedies here appear irresolvable, and one suspects the nightmare stories that stem from children playing next to oil wells may never see the light of day.

 But I also leave Baku with a sense of optimism.
-What oil has destroyed it can possible also pay to clean and if the oil wealth can be well used, the city will look more like Singapore or Abu Dhabi, and less like Beirut.
+What oil has destroyed it can possibly also pay to clean and if the oil wealth can be well used, the city will look more like Singapore or Abu Dhabi, and less like Beirut.

 Qobustan petroglyphs and mud pools are 40 km south of Baku.
 Qobustan can be reached by marshrutka (shared minibus).
 A taxi to the sites cost around €20.